UK SRS S2 is the UK's climate-related disclosure standard — the UK endorsement of the ISSB's IFRS S2, published by the on 25 February 2026.

 Foundation phase before data work meaningfully begins.
 Materiality assessment and gap analysis are pre-requisites — running data collection without these creates wasted effort.

-Climate-related transition plans
+Climate-related transition plans under UK SRS S2

-UK SRS S2 does not require an entity to have a climate-related transition plan or to set climate targets aligned with any particular goal.
-However, where an entity has a transition plan, the standard requires disclosure of specific information about it, including key assumptions used in developing the plan and dependencies on which the plan relies.
+Where an entity does have a transition plan, the standard requires disclosure of specific information about it, including the key assumptions used in developing the plan and the dependencies on which the plan relies.

 Under FCA CP26/5, in-scope listed issuers would be required to state whether and where a transition plan has been published, but not to publish one.
-The wider question of mandatory transition plan requirements is being considered separately by the Government.

 For detailed coverage of transition plan disclosure requirements, see transition plans under UK SRS.